cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

 ---
 ## Help page

 - This page is intended to provide solutions for errors encountered with FutureRestore.
-If none work, please join the [r/jb discord and ask in #futurerestorehelp](https://discord.gg/9apvC4C3CC)
+If none work, please join the [FDR Bureau discord]( https://discord.gg/96wCSnwYVX) and ask for help in the #support channel

 ## iBEC error (error code -8)
 This is a common error which you may run into while using FutureRestore, especially if you are using a Windows machine.